Matiasus/framework/README.md

 // new instance of simple html tag creator
 $html = new \Vendor\Html\Html();
 </pre>
-and then can be created required elements with attributes and content
+and then should be created required elements with attributes and content
 <pre>
 // table element
 $html->tag('div')